peterjc/thapbi-pict/docs/examples/index.rst

    fecal_sequel/index
    endangered_species/index

-* :ref:`worked_example` - Simple ITS1 example using the default primers and
+* :ref:`woody_hosts` - Simple ITS1 example using the default primers and
   database.
 Based on a paper from earlier in the THAPBI Phyto-Threats project:

     Riddell *et al.* (2019) Metabarcoding reveals a high diversity of woody host-associated *Phytophthora* spp. in soils at public gardens and amenity woodlands in Britain. https://doi.org/10.7717/peerj.6931

-* :ref:`custom_database` - ITS1 example where defaults can be used, but
+* :ref:`recycled_water` - ITS1 example where defaults can be used, but
   ideally requires different primers and a custom database.
 Based on:

     Redekar *et al.* (2019) Diversity of *Phytophthora*, *Pythium*, and